libp2p/go-libp2p-relay-daemon/README.md

 go install ./...
 ```

-### Running as a systemd service
+## Running as a standalone systemd service

-There is a service file and an associated launch script in `etc`.
+There is a service file and an associated launch script in [`etc`](./etc) subdirectory.
-These two assume that you have installed as root [in your container].
+These two scripts assume that you have installed as root [in your container].
-If your installation path differs, adjust accordingly.
+If your installation path differs, you should adjust them accordingly.

-## Identity
+## Identity File

 The daemon creates and persists an identity in the first run, using `identity` as the file
 to store the private key for the identity.